-Dr. Montessori believed that children have the world of their own with specific rules and that adults should not interfere.
+Dr. Montessori believed that children have a world of their own with specific rules and that adults should not interfere.
 She trusted that a child’s world is a better world and that adults should learn from children instead of forcing children into adult ways of thinking.
 “Children are human beings to whom respect is due, superior to us by reason of their innocence and of the greater possibilities of their future… Within the child lies the fate of the future!” ~ is a famous quote from

 - Infant ~ Understanding the Human Being: The Importance of the First Three Years of Life by Silvana Montanaro is my absolute favorite book if you are pregnant or have an infant and you would like to learn about the beauty of Montessori philosophy.
 Silvana Quattrocchi Montanaro, M.D., is a director of the Assistants to Infancy Training Program at the Association Montessori Internationale in Rome, Denver, Mexico, and London, and her eloquent verse will absolutely make you fall in love with the Montessori method.

 - Birth – 3 YO ~ Montessori from the Start: The Child at Home, from Birth to Age Three ~ is my second absolute favorite book!
-I have underlined it, took notes and highlighted the entire book!
-I learned how to set up mobiles to the importance of a floor bed and a floor mirror, to a suggestion to start Practical Life Activities as 15 months!
+I have underlined it, took notes, and highlighted the entire book!
+I learned from how to set up mobiles to the importance of a floor bed and a floor mirror, to a suggestion to start Practical Life Activities as 15 months!
 The book also has a wealth of pertinent information on planes of development.
-(Read details here.)
 Based on Dr. Maria Montessori’s instructions for raising infants, this comprehensive exploration of the first three years incorporates the furnishings and tools she created for the care and comfort of babies.
 From the design of the baby’s bedroom to the child-sized kitchen table, from diet and food preparation to clothing and movement, the authors provide guidance for the establishment of a beautiful and serviceable environment for babies and very young children.
-They introduce concepts and tasks, taking into account children’s’ ”sensitive periods” for learning such skills as dressing themselves, food preparation, and toilet training.
+They introduce concepts and tasks, taking into account children’s ”sensitive periods” for learning such skills as dressing themselves, food preparation, and toilet training.
 If you can only buy one Montessori book ~ this is a must-have!

-- Birth – 3 YO ~ The Joyful Child: Montessori, Global Wisdom for Birth to Three by Susan Stephenson is a fantastic book and a great resource for children birth till three.
+- Birth – 3 YO ~ The Joyful Child: Montessori, Global Wisdom for Birth to Three by Susan Stephenson is a fantastic book and a great resource for children from birth till three.
 The first three years of life are too important for experiments, and the Montessori guidelines presented in this book have proved true all over the world for over 100 years.
 There are over 180 black and white pictures from the author’s work around the world with children from birth to three years of age.
 “The Joyful Child” is used in Montessori teacher training centers, middle school human development classes, birth preparation classes, and it is of interest to anyone studying education and child development.

 - Age 3 – 12 YO ~ Child of the World: Montessori, Global Education for Age 3-12+ by Susan Stephenson presents Montessori principles in clear and eloquent prose and is a wonderful resource for parents seeking advice on raising older children (3 -12 yo).

-- Elementary ~ Children of the Universe ~ Cosmic Education in The Montessori Elementary Classroom by Neil Duffy is a great resource if you have an elementary level child.
+- Elementary ~ Children of the Universe ~ Cosmic Education in The Montessori Elementary Classroom by Neil Duffy is a great resource if you have an elementary-level child.
 Having obtained a classic status, this book is used in many Elementary Montessori training programs, leading children to a more peaceful future.
 Each chapter outlines a Great Story, including the Story of the Universe, Solar System, Earth, Life, Humans, and Civilizations.
 Concludes with a discussion of the implications for this curriculum.

 - Global~ The Universal Child, Guided by Nature by Susan Stephenson will show you how Montessori practices are applied around the world.
-Aided by over a hundred of color illustrations, the author, Susan Mayclin Stephenson, shares what she has learned and taught in her travels, including the USA, Bhutan, India, Nepal, Sweden, and Russia.
+Aided by over a hundred color illustrations, the author, Susan Mayclin Stephenson, shares what she has learned and taught in her travels, including the USA, Bhutan, India, Nepal, Sweden, and Russia.
 These experiences from a lifetime of Montessori work provide insight into childhood and the universal child.
 Susan Mayclin Stephenson is an International Montessori advocate, AMI diploma holder at the 0–3, 3–6, and 6–12 levels, mother, grandmother, artist and author, and her presentation at the International Montessori Congress in 2013 was the basis for this book.

 - The Absorbent Mind and The Discovery of the Child are both books written by Maria Montessori and deserve a careful reading as her views are as relevant now as when they were first proposed, a hundred years ago!
 Bursting with beautiful quotes and startling insights, these books continue to inspire parents, teachers, and educators around the world!
 “The child is endowed with unknown powers, which can guide us to a radiant future.
 If what we really want is a new world, then education must take as its aim the development of these hidden possibilities.”
 Dr. Montessori.
 The Absorbent Mind.